 - Gemma Bell – Founder & director at one of London’s leading restaurant PR agencies, working with top chefs, restaurateurs, bars and hotels across London and around the world

-- Unicef UK – All funds raised from #CookForSYRIA benefit Unicef’s children of Syria appeal.
+- Unicef UK – Unicef is there for every child in danger.
+All funds raised from #CookForSYRIA benefit Unicef’s UK’s Syria children’s appeal.
 Unicef UK registered charity 1072612 (England and Wales).

 How will my data be handled?

 If you supply any personal data via the #CookForSYRIA website, it will be processed by Unicef UK, beneficiary of the #CookForSyria campaign.